 Inclusion of the Gentiles

-In the book of Acts we find a partial history of the church in the first few decades of its existence.
+In the book of Acts, we find a partial history of the church in the first few decades of its existence.
 It begins as a Jewish body.
-There is no thought of being anything other that the Israel that God had been working with through the centuries since Abraham.
-As time goes on the good news of Jesus begins to be shared with Gentiles.
-And many of them embrace the gospel and become followers of Jesus.
-While this is challenging to many, and unacceptable to some, the church does embrace these Gentiles believers, seeing in them the fulfillment of prophecy.
+There is no thought of being anything other than the Israel that God had been working with through the centuries since Abraham.
+As time went on, the good news of Jesus began to be shared with Gentiles.
+And many of them embraced the gospel and became followers of Jesus.
+While this is challenging to many, and unacceptable to some, the church did embrace these Gentile believers, seeing in them the fulfillment of prophecy.

-In Romans 15:8-12 Paul quotes from Deuteronomy, the Psalms, and Isaiah to show that the Gentiles are included into the people of God.
-And in Ephesians 2:11-22 he argues that Christ has torn down the dividing wall of separation between Jew and Gentile, making one new body out of the two.
+In Romans 15:8-12 Paul quoted from Deuteronomy, the Psalms, and Isaiah to show that the Gentiles were included in the people of God.
+And in Ephesians 2:11-22 he argued that Christ had torn down the dividing wall of separation between Jew and Gentile, making one new body out of the two.

-In the Acts 15 the early church met to decide what requirements to impose on the Gentiles who are turning to Christ.
+In Acts 15, the early church met to decide what requirements to impose on the Gentiles who were turning to Christ.
 It is significant that this early church body did not consider themselves to be distinct from Israel.
 Rather they had embraced the promised Messiah and saw themselves as faithful Jews.
-During this meeting Peter explained again what God had done through him with the Gentiles.
+During this meeting, Peter explained again what God had done through him with the Gentiles.
 And then Paul and Barnabas shared what God was doing among the Gentiles.
 In the end, James, quoting from Amos and Isaiah, decided that the Gentiles who were coming to faith, would not be required to observe the Law.
 But they would be considered as a part of God’s people.